Texas First-Time Home Buyers

 City of San Antonio HIP

-SETH 5 Star, county bond programs, lender grants, and specialty programs for first responders and educators.
-Which one fits depends on where you're buying and what you earn — that's the conversation.
+Also in the mix: SETH 5 Star (no price cap, no first-time-buyer requirement), local nonprofit assistance, and specialty programs for first responders and educators.
+Which one wins depends on your income, your credit, where you're buying and what you're buying — that's the ten-minute conversation.

 San Antonio's hometown advantage